uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 [Globus](../transfer/globus.md#long-term-storage-s3-lts-connector) is a general file transfer system that operates through a web browser and is recommended for most file transfer needs.
 UAB has an S3 connector for Globus that can transfer data to and from LTS as long as the user has access to the desired buckets.

 To connect to the LTS endpoint in Globus, search `UAB Research Computing LTS` in the search bar and enter your access and secret keys given to you by Research Computing staff.
-You will be able to see the buckets owned by the account associated with the keys you entered.
+You will be able to see the buckets owned by the allocation associated with the keys you entered.

 <!-- markdownlint-disable MD046 -->
 !!! important

-    If your LTS account was given permission to access a bucket owned by another account, it will not automatically appear in the Globus file browser.
+    If your LTS allocation was given permission to access a bucket owned by another allocation, it will not automatically appear in the Globus file browser.
 You can access buckets you have `s3:ListBucket` permissions on by typing `/<bucket-name>/` in the Path field under the LTS endpoint.

     ![!Access a shared bucket in Globus](images/globus-bucket.png)
 <!-- markdownlint-enable MD046 -->